Autism: A History of Diagnostic Changes

 1749

-In one of the earliest descriptions, patient HB had impairments in social relationships, including language, eye contact, and and tactlessness; and repetitive and obsessive behaviors, such as always sitting in the same seat in church.
-He was diagnosed with “silent madness,” resulting in the loss of his inheritance to his brother and the annulment of his marriage
+In one of the earliest descriptions, patient HB had impairments in language, eye contact, and social relationships.
+He was lacked tact and engaged in repetitive behaviors, always sitting in the same seat in church.
+His diagnosis with “silent madness” prompted legal troubles: his marriage was annulled, and his inheritance was lost to his brother.

 1911